estyka/genome/README.md

 - **Assembly Level**: we know of four different assembly levels, ordered from best to least: Complete Genome, Chromosome, Scaffold, Contig.
 - **Date**: The most recent update date of this assembly.

-Currently the code filters only according to ```Refseq```.
+Currently the user does not have the option to specify the filtering level.
+In addition, the code filters only according to ```Refseq```.
-The options of filtering according to ```Assembly Level``` and ```Date``` are available in the code (as inputs), but need to be adjusted to the back and front end code to allow the users the option to choose the filters they are interested in.
+The options of filtering according to ```Assembly Level``` and ```Date``` are available in the code (as inputs), but need to be adjusted to the back and front end code (webserver flow) to allow the users the option to choose the filters they are interested in.

 ## Code
 The code can be found in the university server in two different places: